Logan007/pucr/doc/Implicit Huffman Trees.md

 `gt` and `min` denote implementations of _greater than_ as well as _minimum_ which rely on [sign-extension tricks](https://hbfs.wordpress.com/2008/08/05/branchless-equivalents-of-simple-functions/) using arithmetic right shift.
 Also, leftwise bit rotation [`rotl`](https://fgiesen.wordpress.com/2018/02/19/reading-bits-in-far-too-many-ways-part-1/) is used to the the _value of interest_ in the LSBs.

 It pays off having re-applied this scheme to the leftmost branch only as we just need to count the leading zeros using the corresponding intrinsic and thus finally allowing a branchless design.
+Will SSE allow for four parallel streams?
+To be tested somewhen…